 - Frequent feelings of high-stress levels

 Sometimes recognizing alcohol abuse in yourself is difficult.
-If you live in an environment where alcohol enters into daily living, where do the safe limits lie?
-Alcohol disorders are easier to treat the earlier you address the problem.
+However, it’s important to know that alcohol disorders are easier to treat the earlier you address them.

 5 Signs of Alcoholism